 You may feel flush without college tuition or extra mouths to feed.
 Before you take on debt to renovate parts of the house or splurge on a two-seater, think about how the expenditure will hold or increase its value and whether you'll still be paying it off during retirement.
-Try our Debt & Retirement Analyzer Tool to quickly evaluate the impact your current debt – and any future debt you may take on – may have on your retirement goals.

 4. Let Your Children be Truly Independent

 Paying adult children's bills isn't a route to their financial self-sufficiency.
 More than 60% of Americans provide some type of financial support to their adult children, and for many, it puts their own futures at

 risk.
 A PNC Investments Financial Advisor can help you come up with a financial plan that helps strike the appropriate balance until you ultimately stop providing handouts.

 Will you be flying to visit kids or grandkids out of state?
 Going out to dinner more often?
 Taking more weekends away?
 As some costs go down, others may rise to offset your savings.
 Whether retirement is a ways away or right around the corner, our Retirement Calculator can help you evaluate how different scenarios may impact the life you want to live in your golden years.

 This is an ideal time to rediscover yourself and look at what you want to do with the rest of your life.
 Take up a new hobby, start that new business on the side, or even go back to school.
 Before you jump, figure out how a big change might impact your retirement planning.

 7. Stop Paying for What You Don't Use

 Without children at home, you may not need cable TV, family mobile phone plans, or an extra car and the insurance that goes with it.